jaysurani18/smart-society/README.md

 # Smart Society Management System

 A comprehensive full-stack web application designed to streamline the management of residential societies.
-This system enables administrators and residents to handle user management, maintenance bills, complaints, notices, and statistical reporting efficiently.
+This system enables administrators and residents to handle user management, maintenance bills, complaints, notices, and statistical reporting efficiently and many more functionalities

 ## Features